electron/electron/docs/tutorial/security.md

 Disabling `webSecurity` will disable the same-origin policy and set `allowRunningInsecureContent` property to `true`.
 In other words, it allows the execution of insecure code from different domains.
+It also allows any website from any URL to access files on the local computer using the `file:///` protocol.

 ### How?